mfasiolo/gamFactory/README.md

 ```

 <img src="gamFactory_files/figure-html/gamFactory-9-1.png" style="display:block; margin: auto" style="display: block; margin: auto;" />
-which look roughly correct here.
+which looks roughly correct here.

 The standard plotting methods of `mgcv` can be used on the model, but the nested effects are not plotted by default.
 To plot them, we can use the methods provided by `mgcViz` (development version, see the top of this document):